Also known as: HbA1C test, Glycated hemoglobin test, Glycohemoglobin test, Hemoglobin A1C, Diabetes - A1C or Diabetic - A1C

 Why the Test is Performed

-Your doctor may order this test if you have diabetes.
+Your provider may order this test if you have diabetes.
 It shows how well you are controlling your diabetes.

 The test may also be used to screen for diabetes.

-If you have diabetes, you and your doctor or nurse will discuss the correct range for you.
-For many people the goal is to keep your level below 7%.
+If you have diabetes, you and your provider will discuss the correct range for you.
+For many people, the goal is to keep the level below 7%.